Important Safety Information for Strattera

 Patients taking Strattera have experienced problems passing urine, including trouble starting or keeping a urine stream, and not being able to fully empty the bladder.

 Erections that won't go away (priapism) have occurred rarely during treatment with Strattera.
 If you or your child/teenager has an erection that lasts more than 4 hours, seek medical help right away.

-Strattera may affect your ability or your child/teenager’s ability to drive or operate heavy machinery.
+Strattera may affect your ability or your child’s ability to drive or operate heavy machinery.
 Be careful until you know how Strattera affects you or your child/teenager.

 What are the common possible side effects of Strattera?

-The most common side effects in adults include constipation, dry mouth, nausea, decreased appetite, dizziness, trouble sleeping, sexual side effects, menstrual cramps, and problems passing urine.
+Common side effects in adults include constipation, dry mouth, nausea, decreased appetite, dizziness, sexual side effects, and problems passing urine.